 The notes for the rebrand actually turned into a pretty spectacular start to a blog post (yay for happy content accidents!)
 Maybe you’ll read this and think “Oh damn.
 This my shit!” or at the very least some of my core money beliefs will sync up with yours and we’ll become lifelong friends.
-Here’s what this new site really believes in when it comes to money:

 #1 – The Only Way to Live Your Best Life is By Taking Control of Your Money